 You’re done (for now)!
 Push the finalized documentation to the storefront.
 But before you do:

 - Double-Check Your Work – Have all requested changes been made?
 Did you catch all of the typos?
-Go through everything one more time to make sure it’s as clean as possible.
+Go through everything one more time to ensure it’s as clean as possible.

 - Celebrate – You’re on your way to a more perfect design system!
 Every designer and developer who comes after you will thank you for your time and effort.

-- Brad Frost’s Interface Inventory takes an in-depth look at the inventory/audit process.
+- If you want to learn more about assessment, Brad Frost’s Interface Inventory takes an in-depth look at the inventory/audit process.

 - Keith Rich’s How to Use Kanban to Manage a Design System is an excellent look at using Trello to manage a process like the one outlined above.